zchee/neovim-wiki/GSoC-2018-Ideas.md

 We encourage you to join the #neovim IRC or [gitter channel](https://gitter.im/neovim/neovim) to discuss these projects with the community and our mentors.
 Because communication is a big part of open source development you are expected to get in touch with us before making your application.

 It's also recommended to start with a smaller coding task, to get introduced to the Neovim project.
 Look on the issue tracker for simpler issues and submit a small PR attempting to solve the issue.
-See for instance the [good first issue](https://github.com/neovim/neovim/issues?utf8=✓&q=is%3Aopen+is%3Aissue+label%3A"good+first+issue") and [complexity: low](https://github.com/neovim/neovim/issues?q=is%3Aopen+is%3Aissue+label%3Acomplexity%3Alow) tags.
+See for instance the [good first issue](https://github.com/neovim/neovim/issues?utf8=✓&q=is%3Aopen+is%3Aissue+label%3A"good+first+issue") and [complexity:low](https://github.com/neovim/neovim/issues?q=is%3Aopen+is%3Aissue+label%3Acomplexity%3Alow) tags.
 The goal here is to get accustomed with the codebase and to our workflow for reviewing and testing PRs, rather than directly making a large code contribution.

 The following list of projects are just some ideas.
 We are happy to hear any suggestions that you may have.